syncfusion-content/wpf-docs/wpf/Ribbon/DealingWithRibbon.md

 The custom item present in the RibbonBar can be added to the [`QuickAccessToolBar`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.QuickAccessToolBar.html) using ribbon context menu or through QAT customization dialog.
 In the QAT customization dialog, all the ribbon items are displayed using its Label and Icon properties.
 As like other ribbon items, the RibbonItemHost also allows us to set the label and icon using its Label and IconTemplate properties respectively.

-* Label - Gets or sets the string that used to display the text of RibbonItemHost inside the QAT customization dialog.
+* Label - Used to display the text of RibbonItemHost inside the QAT customization dialog.

-* IconTemplate - Gets or sets the template that used to display the icon of RibbonItemHost inside the QAT customization dialog.
+* IconTemplate - Gets or sets the template that is used to display the icon of RibbonItemHost inside the QAT customization dialog.

 In the below example, the Label and IconTemplate are set for the RibbonItemHost controls which will be used when the items are displayed in the QAT customization dialog.